wdi-sf-september-2014/notes/objects_and_primitives/README.md

 Eventually you'd discover that objects boil down to:

 ### Their properties
-### Things you could do with them

 Let's think about it in terms of concrete objects around us:

 * A dry erase marker:
+  * can be a certain color
+  * has a cap
+  * was made by "Expo"
+  * has a funky high-inducing smell

+* A chair:
+  * is made of certain materials
+  * has a back to lean on
+  * has legs

+### Things you could do with them

+Let's think about what those concrete objects can do:

+* A dry erase marker:
   * can be used to write
   * may be thrown at students, if they aren't paying attention
   * can have a longer shelf life if its cap is put on it
-  * can be a certain color

 * A chair:
   * can be used as a step stool
-  * is made of certain materials
   * may be used for its purpose to sit on
-  * has a back to lean on

 So, if those are some objects around us...